 If the warning message 0013 or fault message 0114 is displayed, change the air filter together with the prefilter (see Chapter 10.4.2).

-Change the filter mat (2) at the same time, see chapter 10.6.
+Change the filter mat [2] at the same time, see chapter 10.6.

-Precondition The power supply disconnecting device is switched off (all poles), lock out and tag out the device, the absence of any voltage is verified.
+The power supply disconnecting device is switched off (all poles), the absence of any voltage is verified.